Optimality Conditions for Multivariate Chebyshev Approximation: A Survey: Optimality conditions for multivariate Chebyshev approximation

 \begin{example}[Application to Example~\ref{ex:example-1}] For the uniform approximation of $f(x)=x^Tx$ inside $X=\B^m$, the optimal polynomial is $p(x)=\tfrac{1}{2}$ and its error signature is $\Sigma(\bp-f)=(\Sp^{{m-1}}\!\times\!\{-1\})\cup\{(0,1)\}$.
 Here, generalized polynomials $p(x)$ are affine functions, for which the image of a convex combination of some vectors is the combination of the images of these vectors, i.e., with provided that $\sum\lambda_i=1$,

 As a consequence, if a generalized polynomial is negative on $\Sp^{{m-1}}$ then it is also negative in the convex hull of $\Sp^{{m-1}}$ and therefore cannot be positive at $0$.
 Eventually, no generalized polynomial (here affine function) can match the sign of the signature, and Kolmogorov criterion proves $\bp$ is optimal.
-For any other affine function, in view of the expression~\eqref{eq:example-1-extreme} of the extreme points, there are either a single extreme point (an error minimizer or an error maximizer), or two extreme points (one being an error minimizer the other one an error maximizer), or a sphere of minimizers.
-In all cases, we can find a affine function with the same sign as the error on one or both extreme points, hence Kolmogorov criterion proves the non optimality. \end{example}
+For any other affine function, in view of the expression~\eqref{eq:example-1-extreme} of the extremal points, there are either a single extremal point (an error minimizer or an error maximizer), or two extremal points (one being an error minimizer the other one an error maximizer), or a sphere of minimizers.
+In all cases, we can find a affine function with the same sign as the error on one or both extremal points, hence Kolmogorov criterion proves the non optimality. \end{example}

 Identifying signatures patterns preventing any generalized polynomial to match their sign allows deriving practical optimality conditions.
 For example, in the special case of univariate polynomial approximation, signature that prevent sign matching with any polynomial of degree $n-1$ are exactly those containing $n+1$ points with alternating sign (a degree $n-1$ polynomial with $n+1$ alternating signs has $n$ zeros and is therefore null), leading to Chebyshev equioscillation theorem.
 This argument extends readily to univariate generalized polynomials satisfying the Haar condition.
 In the case of multivariate approximation, identifying signature patterns preventing sign matching with generalized polynomials is far more difficult.
 A noticeable exception is the approximation by affine functions, which enjoy~\eqref{eq:Kolmogorov-convex-combination}, the corresponding optimality conditions being presented in Section~\ref{sss:affine}.
 More generally, Shapiro~\cite{Shapiro1967} calls patterns preventing sign match with any polynomials Chebyshev patterns.
 He uses the far reaching Euler-Jacobi formula to deduce some signature patterns preventing sign matching.
 E.g., with $X\subseteq\R^2$ a signature having $2n$ points on an ellipse with alternating signs when traveling around the ellipse does prevent any polynomial degree $n-1$ to match the sign pattern.
 Gearhart~\cite{Gearhart1973} deduces from this condition the optimal approximation over the unit disk of two variables monomials $x_1^nx_2^m$ by polynomials of degree $n+m-1$, extending to multivariate the ways and means of Chebyshev polynomials.